 The legal consequence is regulated in Article 74b of the Criminal Code: Insofar as a legal person is responsible for an incidental offense, Article 74b para.
-1 provides that it shall be subject to an association fine.
-The important keyword "association fine" even appears as the heading of Article 74b of the Criminal Code.
-According to the explanatory memorandum, the association fine is imposed on the basis of and in accordance with the accusation made against the legal entity and expresses a socialethical reprimand.
-The primary purpose of the threat and imposition of association fines is prevention.
-For the assessment of the association fine, a daily rate system is proposed, which is intended to ensure transparency and "victim equality".
-14 In the case of legal entities, a distinction may be made between the seriousness of the charge (seriousness of the offense and its consequences and seriousness of the organizational deficiency), which is expressed by the number of daily sentences, and the economic capacity, according to which the amount of the daily sentence is determined.
-15
+1 provides that it shall be subject to a corporate criminal sanction.
+The important keyword "corporate criminal sanction" (Verbandsstrafe) even appears as the heading of Article 74b of the Criminal Code.
+According to the explanatory memorandum, the corporate criminal sanction is imposed on the basis of and in accordance with the accusation made against the legal entity and expresses a social-ethical reprimand.
+The primary purpose of the threat and imposition of corporate criminal sanctions is prevention.
+For the assessment of the corporate criminal sanction, a daily rate system is proposed, which is intended to ensure transparency and "victim equality".
+In the case of legal entities, a distinction may be made between the seriousness of the charge (seriousness of the offense and its consequences and seriousness of the organizational deficiency), which is expressed by the number of daily sentences, and the economic capacity, according to which the amount of the daily sentence is determined.
+In